 Traveling to Paris soon?

 After window shopping at the high-end shops along the Champs-Elysees, dodge traffic (carefully!) to get a picture of the Arc de Triomphe.
-You can use your Paris Pass to gain access to the viewing platform on top of the Arc.
+Then, use the underground passageway to get to the entrance.
+You can use your Paris Pass for free entry to the viewing platform on top of the Arc.

-The climb alone is nothing special, but if you time your visit with the lights being turned on at the Eiffel Tower, you can take some sparkly photos from a fantastic vantage point.
+The climb alone is nothing special, but if you time your visit with the lights on the Eiffel Tower being turned on at dusk or later, you can take some sparkly photos from a fantastic vantage point.